seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 playCAF()
 ~~~~~~~~~

 Plays a CAF audio file in local storage.
-PlaybackStateChanged callback will return the status, EPlayerState_Play.
+If it is successful, ``hkwPlaybackStateChanged`` delegate function will called and return the status value of ``HKPlayerState.EPlayerState_Play``.

-The playback is based on the Apple Core Audio framework.
-So, the supported audio file and data formats by HKWirelessHDSDK are the same as those supported by Apple's Core Audio framework.
+The playback uses Apple Core Audio framework.
+So, the types of supported audio files and data formats by HKWirelessHDSDK are the same as those supported by Apple's Core Audio framework.
 The detailed information is available at `iOS audio file formats`_.
 According to the Apple developer documentation, CAF supports AIFF (.aif, .aiff), CAF (.caf), MPEG-1, Layer 3 (.mp3), MPEG-2 or MPEG-4 ADTS (.aac), MPEG-4 Audio (.mp4, .m4a), and WAVE (.wav).

 .. _iOS audio file formats: https://developer.apple.com/library/ios/documentation/MusicAudio/Conceptual/CoreAudioOverview/CoreAudioEssentials/CoreAudioEssentials.html#//apple_ref/doc/uid/TP40003577-CH10-SW57